TRUSTED BY OVER 82,000 GROWING BUMPS

 • Reduce aches, heartburn, and swelling.

-The Australian Breastfeeding Association stress that good sleep is vital for both mother and baby.
+The Australian Breastfeeding Association stresses that good sleep is vital for both mother and baby.
 Let’s tackle the top myths so you can rest easy.

 Myth 1: “You Must Sleep on Your Left Side at All Times”